 - Created on: The date the campaign was created.

-- Sent: The date and time the campaign was sent if a one-time campaign, or last sent if a recurring campaign.
+- Last sent: The date and time the campaign was last sent if a recurring campaign.

 Depending on the campaign channel, the next row of the report displays totals for the campaign performance funnel, from the start of the campaign.
 Select a tab below to view details for each campaign channel.

 - Audience: The total number of users the email was sent to and the percentage of your total user base the audience represents.